Maplebear (CART) has split its stock

 Market Capitalization, often referred to as "Market Cap" is the total value of a company's outstanding shares.
 It is calculated by multiplying the company's current share price by the total number of shares outstanding.
 Market cap is a quick measure of a company's size and market value.

-Instacart (Maplebear)’s stock has split
+Maplebear’s stock has split

 two times